 - 1. Scholarship

 - i.
 Strong local and growing national scholarly reputation on the basis of research productivity and contributions over several years, possibly as part of a larger research program;

 - ii.
-Record of peer-reviewed publications in which they are a primary author or coauthor;
+Record of peer-reviewed publications;

 - iii.
 Participation in relevant academic or professional meetings

 - 2. Independence

 - i.
-Independence not required or planned for, but may be developing
+Independence not required or planned for, but would strengthen the case; plan for supporting role

 - 3. Teaching

 - i.
 No formal teaching requirement

 - 4. Service

 - i.
-No formal service requirement
+Some internal service expected; no formal service requirement for external service